 One of the most frequently asked questions by backers during crowdfunding campaigns is “Will it be available in other languages?”
 International backers are often concerned about fully enjoying a product in their native language or being able to share it with their community, whether it´s a book, an app, a board game, or a printer.
 No big company worldwide would ever launch a product in a single language when addressing a global market.
 Think big!!

 Spanish is the second most spoken native language in the world, with over 470 million speakers.
-Despite the widespread use of English as a communicative tool worldwide, not everyone masters the language beyond basic interaction skills.
+Despite the widespread use of English worldwide as a communicative tool, not everyone masters the language beyond basic interaction skills.
 In fact, according to the English Proficiency Index 2016, most Spanish speaking countries range from low proficiency levels to very low.
-However, crowfunding platforms are increasingly popular in these countries, especially in Spain, which ranked 9th in 2014 in number of pledges worldwide.
+However, crowdfunding platforms are increasingly popular in these countries, especially in Spain, which ranked 9th in 2014 in number of pledges worldwide.
 In conclusion, an all English campaign is likely to fall short from reaching millions of potential backers.

 Not at all.
 Hi-Fi Words guarantees a quality project translation within 48 hours and a quote for any extra materials within 24 hours.
 The translated materials won’t be necessary until the project is funded successfully, but you can still add extra pledge levels offering the product in Spanish, include the information in current pledge levels and ask who wants the Spanish version during the pledge manager, or even include the translation as a stretch goal.

 Once you’ve hired our service, we promise to deliver any further text added during the campaign, such as updates, FAQ, etc. within 24 hours at the same rate.